krishanudb/bio-squarel/README.md

     Uploading using GUI is quite simple.
 Refer to GraphDB documentation for any queries.
     For uploading using command line, follow this process:
     1. Go to the terminal tab in which the GraphDB container was started and close the contained using Ctrl+C
-    2. Again start the docker container using
-        `>docker start graphdb`
+    2. Again start the docker container using:<br> `>docker start graphdb`
-    3. Go to the docker container shell using:
+    3. Go to the docker container shell using:<br>
         `>docker exec –it graphdb bash`
-    4. Go to the root of the container:
+    4. Go to the root of the container:<br>
         `>cd /`
-    5. Run the command to load the data:
+    5. Run the command to load the data:<br>
         `>graphdb/bin/loadrdf -f -i wikidata_life_sciences -m parallel opt/graphdb/home/<FOLDER CONTAINING KG TRIPLE FILES>/*`

     Using the above procedure, the data will be loaded into a single KG (repository) called wikidata_life_sciences.